 Jesus said, “You have heard that it was said to those of old, ‘You shall not commit adultery.’
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
 (Matthew 5:27-28)

-“With my whole heart have I sought Thee.
-O let me not wander from Thy commandments.”
+"With my whole heart I have sought You; Oh, let me not wander from Your commandments!"

 The scourge of today’s church is half-hearted Christianity.
 You have to make a decision!
 “I will, I will, I will live clean.”
 If your child doesn’t make that decision early, firmly and strongly, he will fall.
 When I was a college boy, I put this motto on my desk: “He who would not fall down ought not to walk in slippery places.”